Meyer Manufacturing: Cookware innovations

 Meyer Corporation developed Circulon in 1984 with the innovation of non-stick cookware bonded to hard-anodized aluminum and tiny grooves in the interior that reduced abrasion of the Teflon surface.
 The "high-low food release system" was developed and patented by Stanley K. Cheng.
 The development of Anolon was to satisfy the marketplace which desired thicker gauge non-stick pans that were also dishwasher safe.
 The Anolon technology was not patented and was quickly incorporated by rivals into their own cookware lines.

-Subsidiaries
+Affiliates

-Meyer Corporation, the US subsidiary of Meyer Manufacturing, was founded in 1981 and is based in Vallejo, California, United States.
+Meyer Corporation, the US affiliate of Meyer Manufacturing, was founded in 1981 and is based in Vallejo, California, United States.
 In January 2018, Mitchell Loring retired as president of the company.